Normalizations and misspecification in skill formation models: Skill formation models

 \end{assumption}

-Assumption \ref{a:normalization} is usually thought of as a normalization, which is commonly imposed since log skills are only identified up to scale and location.
+Assumption \ref{a:normalization} is usually thought of as a normalization, which is commonly imposed since log-skills are only identified up to scale and location.
 Here, I impose the restrictions on the first measure, which is without loss of generality.
 Instead of fixing the intercept and the slope coefficient in equation (\ref{eq:measurement_eq}) for $t=0$, one could set $\rho_{0} =0 $ and $\rho_{1}=1$ and thus ``anchor'' the skills at $Q$.
-Assumption \ref{a:normalization} anchors the skills at $Z_{\theta,0,1}$, but analogous issues discussed here also arise with anchoring at $Q$ (see Section \ref{s:anchor_tl} for details).
+Assumption \ref{a:normalization} anchors the skills at $Z_{\theta,0,1}$, but analogous issues discussed here arise with anchoring at $Q$ (see Section \ref{s:anchor_tl}).
 Without such an assumption, the parameters are not point identified.
-Assumptions \ref{a:ageinvariant_technology_skills}(a) states that the skill measures are age-invariant (using the terminology of \citeN{AW:22} -- see their Definition 1 and footnote 10).
-Assumption \ref{a:ageinvariant_technology_skills} imposes restrictions on the technology, which \citeN{AW:22} refer to as a known scale and location assumption in a more general context.
-Assumption \ref{a:ageinvariant_technology_investment}(a) states that an investment measure is age-invariant.
-Assumption \ref{a:ageinvariant_technology_investment}(b) imposes constant return to scale of investment, which is a strong assumption needed for point identification of all parameters without age-invariant investment measures.
-If investment was observed (i.e. $Z_{I,t,m} = \ln I_t$), Assumption \ref{a:ageinvariant_technology_investment}(a) is automatically satisfied.
+Assumption \ref{a:ageinvariant_technology_skills}(a) states that the skill measures are age-invariant (using the terminology of \citeN{AW:22} -- see their Definition 1 and footnote 10).
+Assumption \ref{a:ageinvariant_technology_skills}(b) imposes restrictions on the technology, which \citeN{AW:22} refer to as a known scale and location assumption in a more general context.
+Assumption \ref{a:ageinvariant_technology_investment}(a) says that an investment measure is age-invariant.
+Assumption \ref{a:ageinvariant_technology_investment}(b) states constant return to scale in equation (\ref{eq:investment}), which is a strong assumption and used for point identification without age-invariant investment measures.
+If investment is observed (i.e. $Z_{I,t,m} = \ln I_t$), Assumption \ref{a:ageinvariant_technology_investment}(a) is automatically satisfied.

-I now characterize the identified set of the primitive parameters of the model under Assumption \ref{a:baseline} only.
-I then discuss point identification under different combinations of Assumptions \ref{a:baseline} -- \ref{a:ageinvariant_technology_investment} and show that several policy relevant parameters are invariant to the restrictions in Assumption \ref{a:normalization} and are in fact point identified under Assumption \ref{a:baseline} only.
-Finally, I illustrate why Assumption \ref{a:normalization} is in general not a normalization for the primitive parameters of the model as well as some policy relevant parameters.
+I now characterize the identified set of the primitive parameters under Assumption \ref{a:baseline} only.
+I then discuss point identification under different combinations of Assumptions \ref{a:baseline}--\ref{a:ageinvariant_technology_investment} and show that several policy relevant parameters are invariant to the restrictions in Assumption \ref{a:normalization} and are in fact point identified under Assumption \ref{a:baseline}.
+Finally, I illustrate why Assumption \ref{a:normalization} is generally not a normalization for the primitive as well as some policy relevant parameters.